niko-roether/niji/guide/src/custom-modules/lua-api-reference.md

 ### `niji.console.prompt(message, default)`

 Sends a confirmation prompt to the user.
-If `default` is not nil, pressing enter #6c3a1fon the prompt without entering a response will return that value.
+If `default` is not nil, pressing enter without entering a response will return that value.
 If `default` is nil, pressing enter without entering a response will trigger a reprompt.

 - `prompt`: The message to show in the prompt (any type)